Cimmerian-Iter/Vita-troubleshooting-guide/plugins-related-problem/plugins-not-loading.md

-It looks way more clean heh.
+It looks way more clean now.
 As you have seen, people always tend to load more plugins than they really need.
 Using plugins you only need for the game session you will do allows you to enjoy your system without being blocked by bootloop.
 You can create multiple config.txt for each case if you want as long as the config isn't heavy \(more than 10 plugins at the same time is not recommended\).
 By following the same logic you can clear your config.txt easly without scratching your head over why it won't boot.